-Any exercise routine requires three disciplines…Commitment, Consistency, and Patience.
-Commitment is mental but it’ll build your long term discipline.
-Consistency will be difficult at first since you’re motionless pot-head like routine will easily defeat your commitment unless your mind overpowers that laziness, so stick to being consistent for at least two weeks and you’ll quickly realize you can’t go without your new exercise routine.
-Patience is key, results will come with commitment and consistency but you’ll have to give time a chance for changes to be noticeable.
-Start with a 15 minute workout for the first three days then add to it, but you must add to it and breaks don’t count as part of that time, that’s just cheating yourself.
-Try this group of basic exercises to loosen up your body and get it used to being in motion.
+Beginner exercises for experienced cannabis users require three disciplines…Commitment, Consistency, and Patience.
+Commitment is mental and will build your long term discipline.
+Consistency will be difficult at first since your motionless pot-head routine will easily defeat your commitment.
+Therefore, your burned-out-mind needs to overpower that laziness by being consistent for two weeks.
+Soon enough you’ll realize you can’t go without your new exercise routine.
+Patience is key, give time a chance for changes to be noticeable, results will come with commitment and consistency.
+So begin with a 15 minute workout for the first three days (breaks don’t count as part of that time) then add to it.
+Try this group of 5 basic exercises to loosen up your body and get it used to being in motion.

 0. STRETCH!!!…c’mon, you can’t fuck this up…

-That’s a no-brainer, simple yet challenging for both beginners and experienced individuals, they strengthen your upper and core body by forcing you to be stable so long as you keep a straight plank down your back during the entire process (if you can’t hold your plank then place both knees on the ground while executing the exercise until you build up strength.
-Beginners can start with just 3 to 5 pushups (known as repetitions) and repeat 4 times (known as sets), take no more than a 1 minute break between each set.
+Push ups are exactly that, they strengthen your core by forcing you into a stable position so long as you keep a straight plank during the entire process.
+If you can’t hold a plank then place both knees on the ground while executing the exercise until you build up strength.
+Beginners can start with just 3 to 5 pushups (repetitions) and repeat 4 times (sets), take no more than 1 minute break between each set.
 The trick here is to add an extra push-up everyday to the first two sets, then to the third, and finally to the fourth set by the second week.
+I forgot you’re high, so don’t worry about the math, just add more push-ups and sets daily.
 You should feel the workout on your chest, shoulders, back, and arms.
 Expect to be sore within 24 to 48 hours.
 Don’t let the pain discourage you though, that’s normal, just keep doing them.

 As the weight transfers to the forward leg continue to carefully dip down until your back knee is slightly above ground…but do NOT slam your knee on the ground.
 Recover to the starting position by pushing your upper weight with your forward leg back up.
 Here is where the ass work out should kick in.
-As you move back to the start position focus your effort on butt cheek and not your quad muscles, it’s challenging at first but.
+As you move back to the start position focus your effort on your butt cheek and not your quad muscles.
 Do this 3-4 times on each leg, then take a break for no more than a minute and repeat another 3-4 times (sets).
-Most people switch legs on every recovery, others do the repetitions on one leg before switching to the other, once both legs go through a routine a set has been completed, but either way is fine.
+Most people switch legs on every recovery, others do the repetitions on one leg before switching to the other, once both legs go through a routine a set has been completed.
+Either way is fine.
 Add a lunge to each leg until you reach 10 lunges on each leg which should be achievable by the second week.

-These suck! you’ll hate them and guess what, you’re supposed to hate them until you learn to love them.
-Start by standing with your legs together and arms at your side, then quickly squat down putting your hands on the ground in front of your for a push-up position, then kick both of your legs back until your body is extended in an actual push-up position, do a push a push-up.
-From the push-up position hop your legs back to your chest and stand up without using your hands to help you up, (at first you will use your hands, but don’t get used to that), once you reach the up-right position end it with one Jumping-Jack, that’s 1 repetition.
-Do three repetitions back to back, then take a 1 minute break and start your second set, ultimately you want to reach 3 sets with short breaks in between.
+Start by standing with your legs together and arms at your side.
+Quickly squat down putting your hands on the ground in front of you for a push-up position, then kick both of your legs back until your body is extended in an actual push-up position.
+Do a push a push-up.
+From the push-up position, hop your legs back to your chest and stand up without using your hands to help you up.
+Once you reach the up-right position end it with one Jumping-Jack.
+That’s 1 repetition.
+Do three repetitions back to back, then take a 1 minute break and start your second set until you reach 3 sets.
 By the fourth day add a fourth burpee to each set, then a fifth to the first set on the fifth day.
 On the sixth day add a fifth repetition to the second set, on the seventh day a fifth repetition to the third set and so on…by the end of the second week you should be doing 7 burpees back to back for all three sets.